Some configuration results for area-minimizing cones

 \begin{defn} Let $\alpha$ be the supremum norm square of second fundamental form with respect to unit normals for closed minimal submanifold $L$ of dimension $k$ in sphere.
 We define the quantity $\frac{\alpha^2}{k}$ to be the slope of $L$, denoted by {\tt s}$(L)$.
 Say $L$ (and also C(L)) is of class (a), (b), (c) if {\tt s}$(L)<1$, {\tt s}$(L)=1$ and {\tt s}$(L)>1$ respectively.
 The union of classes (a) and (b) is called class (I), and that for (b) and (c) is called class (II). \end{defn}

 There are plentiful examples for each type.
 For some neat ones, we may consider isoparametric foliations of spheres.
-For brief information about their {\tt s}$(L)$, readers are referred to \cite{TZ}.
-Interested readers may check references therein for further knowledge.
+Here we mention some brief information about their {\tt s}$(L)$.
+Interested readers may check \cite{TZ} and references therein for further knowledge.